-Example 1: Consider the CTMDP C in Figure 1, which is adapted from previous publications [60], [54].
-The only difference is that previously non-uniform CTMDPs were used, that is CTMDPs in which the sum of leaving rates may be different for each state.
+Example 7.
+Consider the CTMDP C in Fig. 2, which is adapted from previous publications [76], [64].
+The only difference is that non-uniform CTMDPs were used previously, i. e., CTMDPs in which the sum of leaving rates may be different for each state.
 Here, we have increased the self-loop rates thus to obtain a uniformisation rate of $\mathbf{u} = 10$.
 States of the model are given as circles, in which the state name is written.
 If there is more than one activated action in a state, we draw all of them as small black circles connected to the corresponding states.
 Non-zero transition rates are then drawn starting in the corresponding black circle.
 In case there is just one possible action in a state, we directly draw the transitions from this state.
 Rates with value 0 are left out.